from py_af_colours import af_colours

 Requirements

-- Python 3.
+- Python 3

-- the PyYAML package.
+- the

-- the py_af_colours package.
+package - the py_af_colours package

 Installing py_af_colours

-py_af_colours is now on PyPI.
-To install the package:
+py_af_colours is on PyPI.
+To install it:

 - Run:

-pip install py-af-colours
+pip install py_af_colours

-In your python environment, import the af_colours function:
+Import the af_colours function:

-The af_colours function takes four arguments: palette, colour_format, number_of_colours, and config_path.
+function takes four arguments: palette

 - “focus”